In the Referendum, voters chose between five voting systems.

 This process is repeated until one candidate has more than half the votes.
 Read more about PV - Preferential Voting.

 Each voter has a single vote that is transferable.
-Voters either rank the individual candidates – 1, 2, 3, etc – in the order they prefer from all the candidates, OR they may vote for the order of preference published in advance by the political party of their choice.
+Voters either rank the individual candidates – 1, 2, 3, etc – in the order they prefer from all the candidates, OR they may vote for the order of preference published before the election by the political party of their choice.
 It is likely MPs would be divided between 24 and 30 electorates, each with 3 to 7 MPs.

 MPs are elected by receiving a minimum number of votes.
 This is known as the quota and is based on the number of votes in each electorate and the number of MPs to be elected.
 Candidates who reach the quota from first preference votes are elected.
 Read more about STV - Single Transferable Vote.